1 of 19

 No. 4: 'Be Right Back' (Season 2)

-Deciding the order of these final four episode was extremely difficult — all took turns at No. 1 during deliberations.
+Deciding the order of these final four episodes was insanely difficult — all took turns at No. 1 during deliberations.
 “Be Right Back” is a high-tech version of “The Monkey’s Paw,” about a woman (Hayley Atwell) who tries out a cutting edge service that synthetically recreates her dead boyfriend (Domhnall Gleeson).
 This is a moving exploration of grief and the drama’s most emotional hour.

 No. 1: 'The Entire History of You' (Season 1)

-From writer Jesse Armstrong, this is Black Mirror’s most archetypical example of its premise.
+Yup, still at No. 1, but just barely.
+From writer Jesse Armstrong, this is Black Mirror’s most archetypal example of its premise.
 “The Entire History of You” (itself an amazing title) takes a wholly plausible near-future tech innovation (the ability to record and replay whatever you see), then expertly squeezes it for every last ounce of its dark dramatic implication.
 While there are Black Mirror episodes you might enjoy more, and ones with finer performances, this hour’s execution by director Brian Welsh is sophisticated and flawless.